TheFackelmayerLab/RepEnrich2n/README.md

 5. Perform statistical evaluation of the RepEnrich2n count data

 Step 1 must be done only once for as many analyses you plan to run.
 Step 2 and a good part of step 3 must be performed once per genome.
 Parts of step 3 and step 4 are performed for every individual sample (e.g. separately for each biological replicate and condition).
 Step 5 is done once per desired statistical analysis (e.g. all replicates and conditions together). <br><br>
-The following documentation and detailed tutorial is under construction and may thus NOT YET BE READY in every aspect.
+The following documentation and detailed tutorial may not cover every aspect; consider it “work in progress”.
 Please let us know if you encounter problems or need clarifications.

 ## **1. Preparing your Computer Setup**
 Importantly, the RepEnrich2n program requires additional software to be installed.
 First, as the analysis is done with Python 3, it is important that your computer has a functional Python 3 installation.
 The deprecated older Python 2.7 is not compatible with Python 3 code, and cannot be used.
 This won’t be a problem if you install Python now, but if your computer is older and has pre-installed Python, make sure the version is 3.8 or higher.
 To learn more about Python 3, see the official website https://www.python.org/ from where you can also download installers for almost every operating system under the sun.
 We have coded RepEnrich2n in Python on a Mac, but it should run on all other systems, too, maybe with minor adaptations.<br>